 Participants live alongside Dutch and other international students in apartments off campus.
 Rooms are generally singles, and students share bathrooms, and common areas.
 Housing is very limited in Utrecht.
 Thus, the university reserves a number of units through SSH Short Stay Accommodation.
 All accommodation is fully furnished, comes with cooking utensils and cleaning materials, has internet access and is within easy reach of the University.
 Bed linens can be purchased from the rental office or students can supply their own.
 Housing fills quickly and is allocated on a first come, first serve basis.
 Therefore, students should register for housing through SSH as soon as registration opens.

 Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to our scholarships pagefor more information.
+Please visit the Office of International Education and Global Initiatives or go to our scholarships pagefor more information.

 The program is for juniors and seniors.
 A minimum over-all grade point average of 3.0 is required.

 The application deadline is March 15th for the fall and academic year and August 15th for the spring.
 Students considering applying must meet with the program advisor before the application deadline.
-Please visit the Office of International Programs for information, or to schedule an appointment (Non-Binghamton students will have a phone advising appointment).
+Please visit the Office of International Education and Global Initiatives for information, or to schedule an appointment (Non-Binghamton students will have a phone advising appointment).

 Dates / Deadlines: